amtsngh/cricketpedia/README.md

 Requirement
 1. Node JS
-2. Mysql should already be running at port 3306 or you can configure the port in code (/node/app/sequelize/sequelize.js)
+2. MySQL should already be running at port 3306 or you can configure the port, usename or password in the file "/node/app/sequelize/sequelize.js"
-3. An existing Database named "cricketpedia"
+3. An existing Database named "cricketpedia" in MySQL

 Steps to execute.